AndnixSH/AndnixSH/README.md

 Android modder on Platinmods.com

+### Scam warning

+**AndnixSH and AndnixSH1 on Telegram are fake.
+Please block and report him if you have seen him.
+I don't use Telegram, it's a full of scam!**

 ### My own repos

 My repos are really messed up, because I just use it for achive puposes.
 Why not? :D. If you want to see my own repos, check the following links